 From Seatoller the walk through Upper Borrowdale follows the lower slopes of High Spy before dropping down to Castle Crag.
 The short but steep climb to the classic views from Castle Crag is followed by a stroll up river to Seatoller.

 The walk round Castle Crag and along the riverside of the upper River Derwent is deservedly one of the most popular walks in the Lake District.
 I find Upper Borrowdale a microcosm of the Lake District with rocky slopes and cliffs, open fellside, some old mining remnants and a lovely stretch of riverside walking.
+In the woods look for the cave that Millan Dalton lived and entertained for many years in the late 19th century.

 Castle Crag is a lovely little fell with great views towards Skiddaw and Blencathra from its interesting summit.
 If at all possible include it in the circuit.
 The climb is short but steep with much of the path winding its way through mountains of slate.

-Nothing is more irritating than starting on the wrong path on a walk.
+Nothing is more irritating than starting on the wrong path on any walk.
 In Seatoller walk on the road leading to Honister Pass.
 After 200 metres take the path on your right on to open fellside.
 After a short, steep climb this arrives at a more major bridlepath skirting the mountain.
 Turn right.

 Your email address will not be published.
 Required fields are marked *